zonika/rake-todo-web-0715-public/README.md

 You can specify a default rake task within a rake file by naming it `default`.

-First, run `rspec` and see the error we get without the default task defined.
+First, run `learn` and see the error we get without the default task defined.

 ```
   1) Rakefile default task defines a default task hello_world